Grab your readers attention

-How many times have you sat in the dentist’s waiting room, opened a magazine, read the first paragraph of an article and flicked over to the next page?
-Now think about the times that first paragraph or maybe the heading photograph caught your attention and you carried on reading.
-When writing illustrated articles you have seconds to grab your readers attention.
-Here’s how.
+How many times have you sat in the dentists waiting room, opened a magazine, read the first paragraph of an article and flicked over to the next page?
+Now think about the times that first paragraph grabbed your attention and you carried on reading.
+That is the sort of article you want to write.

 Most aircraft enthusiasts will read my article A Brief History of the P51 Mustang and think, yes I know that – tell me something new.
-Someone visiting an airshow and seeing the plane for the first time might read the history in the programme and think, that’s interesting.
-I have written two versions of a caption for my picture of The Black Prince Steam Engine.
-One aimed at the casual reader and one at the enthusiast.
+Someone visiting an air show and seeing the plane for a first time might read it the history in the programme and think, that’s interesting.

-Looking back towards Chania silhouetted against the sunset all I could hear was the gentle beat of calm Mediterranean waves against the ancient sea wall.
+The oranges and reds of the sunset reflected on the calm Mediterranean and all I could hear was the gentle slap of waves against Chania’s ancient sea wall.

 The minarets of the new Quol Sharif mosque tower above the walls of the Kazan Kremlin announcing that this is predominately a Muslim city.

-Write about what you know and what you love?
+Write about what you know (and what you would love to know)

-You may have gathered from this site that I am an aviation and enthusiast (OK nut) as well as a photographer.
-I write about these subjects primarily because I have a good knowledge of them.
-That does not stop me writing about anything else I find interesting; history, travel, different foods; I just have to do even more research.
+You may have gathered from this site that I am an aviation and enthusiast (OK nut) as well as a photographer and a writer.
+I write a lot about these subjects primarily because I have a good knowledge of them.
+That does not stop me writing about anything else I find interesting; history, travel, different foods; I just have to do a bit more research.